awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/outputs-add-vpc.md

 # Adding VPC outputs to a flow<a name="outputs-add-vpc"></a>

-You can add up to 50 outputs for each flow in AWS Elemental MediaConnect\.
 A VPC output goes to a virtual private cloud \(VPC\) that you created using Amazon Virtual Private Cloud\.

+For transport stream flows, you can add outputs \(up to 50\) even if the flow is active\.
+For CDI flows, you can add outputs \(up to 10\) only if the flow is in standby mode\.
+For optimal performance, follow the guidance offered in [Best practices](best-practices.md)\.

 **To add a VPC output to a flow \(console\)**